 When comparing MongoDB vs Redis, the Slant community recommends Redis for most people.
-In the question“What are the best NoSQL databases for web applications?”
+In the question“What are the best databases to use for Node.js applications?”
 Redis is ranked 3rd while MongoDB is ranked 5th.
 The most important reason people chose Redis is:

 Ranked in these QuestionsQuestion Ranking

 MongoDB has powerful sharding and scaling capabilities for when the data stored in the database gets so large that a single machine may not be able to store all of it.
 Sharding solves this problem through horizontal scaling.
 Mongo gives developers the ability to easily and painlessly add or remove as many machines as needed.